Job description for an Executive Sponsor

 Overall, the group’s expectations to the sponsor’s role usually include that the sponsor:

-- Serves as champion of the group
+- Serves as a champion of the group

 - Gives strategic direction to align with the organization’s business strategy